 - Chocolate slows down the risk of dementia.

-- Eating chocolate is good lower the risk of skin cancer.
+- Eating chocolate lowers the risk of skin cancer.

 - Chocolate helps to eliminate chronic fatigue.